Damage to your rented home

 Damage due to repair problems

-Your landlord is responsible for fixing the problem if your home is damaged by a repair problem or works arranged by your landlord.
+Your landlord is responsible for fixing things and redecorating if your home or belongings are damaged during repair work.

 You can take your landlord to court for compensation if repair problems damage your belongings.